hgyxbll/cheat/README.md

 ## Bugs and Limitations

-CHEAT is naturally fickle, because it is built on preprocessor abuse.
+CHEAT is naturally fickle, because it is built with C and heavy preprocessor abuse.
-Some problems that are impossible to fix are collected into the list below.
+Some problems that are impossible to fix are collected into the following sections.

+### Identifiers

+Identifiers starting with
+ `CHEAT_` and `cheat_` are
+ reserved for internal use.

 ### Include Path